CurlyWurly-1/PICO-W-Micropython-examples/README.md

 N.B.
 This page assumes that you have already set up your PICO W with the correct firmware, that you have installed "Thonny" https://thonny.org/ in your desktop/laptop and the PICO W is communicating OK with "Thonny" software.
 If this hasn't been done yet, please refer to the PICO W setup instructions with Thonny (easy enough to find via g0ggle).
 Once you have completed the setup, come back here for these programs.

 N.B.
 Whilst "Thonny" enables you to create all the files and folders that you need into your PICO W, there is no "global copy" option.
 This means you will have to copy each program one by one until what you see in your PICO reflects the content of directory "PICO_programs" from this repo.
 To do this, download the zip file, unzip it and copy all the content from directory "PICO_programs" to your PICO W until what you see in your PICO W is this:
- - The main directory in your PICO W contain 9 programs, a file called "index.html" and a new directory called "lib"
+ - The main directory in your PICO W contain 10 programs, two files called "index.html" and "windex.html" with a new directory called "lib"
  - The directory "lib" contains 4 programs.

 N.B.
 Be aware that if you want to connect all four devices to the PICO W at the same time, then 4 pairs of 3.3V/Gnd power connections will be required.